numo-labs/isearch-ui/README.md

 # isearch-ui
 The ui for inspirational search!

+**NOTE** Currently the `demo` branch is the default branch which is used for Continuous Integration and deployment

 ## Adding a component

 The eventual aim is to abstract all the individual components (filter-tile, package-tile) into separate npm modules.
 Currently the main elements of the project are structured as follows: